daidensacha/Portfolio-Daiden-Sacha/README.md

     - Same with the CV, a download link in the "About me" section opens the PDF in a separate tab for downloading or printing.

-    - A portfolio has one image of each site as a teaser, that opens to a slideshow in a modal, easily closed to return to the homepage.
+    - A portfolio has one image of each site as a teaser, that opens to a slideshow in a modal lightbox, easily closed to return to the homepage.

 - **Information Architecture** Information arranged in the following order.
     - ***Homepage/ Landing page:*** First impressions count.
 Simple and elegant page with full-screen image, name, profession, sticky navigation, and social links.
 Clean, structured, and professional is the message.